devendrn/newb-x-mcbe/README.md

 ## Installation

 #### Linux: ([minecraft-manifest](https://github.com/minecraft-linux/mcpelauncher-ui-manifest))
+1. Extract material.bin files from shader mcpack / build materials manually
-1. Replace material.bin files inside data root (backup original files first).
+2. Move these files to data root `mcpelauncher/versions/1.20.x/assets/renderer/materials/`.
+   (Make sure to backup all files in this folder)
-2. Import resource pack and activate it in global resources.
+3. Import resource pack and activate it in global resources.

 #### Windows:
 1. Use [BetterRenderDragon](https://github.com/ddf8196/BetterRenderDragon) to enable MaterialBinLoader.